 If you blurt out an hourly rate of $60-$75 an hour they will automatically think they can’t afford you.
-However, if you break it down into a monthly fee it isn’t so bad.
+However, if you lump it all together into a monthly fee it isn’t so bad.

 Just like if you were going to hire someone to mow your yard.
-If they tell you it’s going to be so much per hour then you would think no way!
-But if they tell you it is $65 to mow your yard it’s doesn’t seem too bad.
-Even though it will probably take him 30-45 mins to mow your yard so he is clearly making $65 an hour.
+If they tell you it’s going to be $45 per hour then you would think no way!
+But if they tell you it is $45 to mow your yard it’s doesn’t seem too bad.
+Even though it will probably take him 30-45 mins to mow your yard so he is clearly making at least $45 an hour.

 So depending on how much you quote the job for is how much you can make per client.
 Each client is going to be different too.
 Some will require more work than others.
 Ben teaches you how to break it down per job and task.
-But according to the Facebook feedback, the average breakdown is $70 per hour.
+But according to the Facebook feedback, the average breakdown works out to be $70 per hour.